 But there’s no reason to worry.
 There are still many ways you can save for your retirement with no 401(k), such as:

 Get a head start

-Ask your employer to consider starting a matching program
+Ask your employer to start a plan

 Compare job offers

 The next time you interview, carefully compare your job offers.
 Ask your prospective employers about available benefits, including a retirement plan such as a 401(k) and the employer match.
 Calculate the value, in dollars, of a potential employer match.
 If you're not offered one, try negotiating a higher salary to make up for the loss.

 There are two types of individual retirement accounts (IRAs) you can consider: a traditional IRA and a Roth IRA.
 Both have advantages and disadvantages.

 - With a traditional IRA, your contributions are tax-deductible now.
 Withdrawals later are taxed as ordinary income.
 You can contribute to a traditional IRA until age 70½, and there are no income limitations.

 - With a Roth IRA, you pay taxes on contributions now – but any earnings grow tax-free.
 And after you retire, any withdrawals you take are tax-free.
 Also with the Roth, there is no limit to how long you can contribute.

 Keep in mind that investing involves market risk, including possible loss of your principal.